Logo

 Given HP's history of acquisitions and spinoffs, the company that a person was a former employee of may not be obvious.
 They may be a retiree or former employee of more that one HP-related company.
 Check here: Which Company

 HP Breakup.
-On Nov 1, 2015, the legal name of the Hewlett-Packard Company was changed to HP Inc. and a new, completely separate company -- Hewlett Packard Enterprise (green-rectangle logo; no hyphen) -- was spun out.
-Portions of HPE were later spun out into DXC and Micro Focus: HP Breakup (HP Labs is part of HP Inc; Hewlett Packard Labs is part of Hewlett Packard Enterprise.)
+On Nov 1, 2015, the legal name of the Hewlett-Packard Company was changed to HP Inc. and a new, completely separate company – Hewlett Packard Enterprise (no hyphen; singular; green-rectangle logo) – was spun out.
+Portions of HPE were later spun out into DXC and Micro Focus: HP Breakup (HP Labs is part of HP Inc; Hewlett Packard Labs is now part of Hewlett Packard Enterprise.)

-HP Breakup Timeline shows each event as HP spawned Agilent, Keysight, Hewlett Packard Enterprise, HPInc, DXC Technology, Micro Focus, Perspecta...
+HP Breakup Timeline shows each event as HP acquired Compaq, EDS, etc. -- and spawned Agilent, Keysight, Hewlett Packard Enterprise, HPInc, DXC Technology, Micro Focus, Perspecta...
 Each is a completely separate company. hpalumni.org/hptimeline

 Complete coverage of Acquisitions and divestitures (Articles.)
 Directory (165 acquisitions -- plus 30 divestitures and spinoffs.)